Conphucious/ConnectedComponentLabeling/README.md

 # Connected Component Labeling
 Differentiates components in a photo using image processing, hashel-kopelman two-pass, and hashing.
 Each labeled component is coloured a random colour.
+See CCL.pdf for complete examples (with Otsu thresholding being used versus default threshold).

 ## Screenshot
 ![alt original](https://raw.githubusercontent.com/Conphucious/ConnectedComponentLabeling/master/images/tree2.png)